 Games will be scored live throughout the summer.
 The best place for up-to-the minute updates on the Rebels is via our Facebook page at www.facebook.com/newtonrebels

 As always, the Rebels are looking for boosters, host families and game night business sponsors.
 If you are interested in supporting the Newton Rebels in 2019, please contact us at email@example.com, Connie Vagner or Kevin Pouch.

-The Newton Rebels were formed in 2000 by Carl Hodges, and have been a member of the Walter Johnson League since the team was formed.
+The Newton Rebels were formed in 2000 by Carl Hodges, and have been a member of the Kansas Collegiate League since the team was formed.
 The team is comprised of current and former college players from across the nation.
 Each season, Rebels management aims to build a team that will qualify for the prestigious NBC World Series, which is played every August in Wichita, Kansas.

 Visiting Teams are welcome to use the open shelter that is located within walking distance – in the circle drive east of the baseball with restrooms, barbeque grills, picnic tables, and two playground areas.
 The shelter can accommodate up to 32 people, and more tables and trash barrels can be provided upon request.

 For questions regarding the shelter, please contact the Newton Park Department at 316-284-6083.